harmonydata/harmonydata.github.io/content/en/discovery/impairment-datasets-and-studies.md

 {{< card heading="Try Harmony" copy="Compare instruments with Harmony" url="https://harmonydata.ac.uk/app" >}}

 {{< youtube cEZppTBj1NI >}}

-**Dataset 2264**: This dataset provides a comprehensive perspective on the psychological and social difficulties faced by teenagers with congenital cerebral palsy or spina bifida with hydrocephalus.
-It aims at understanding the factors associated with their adjustment and assesses the adequacy of available services.

-**Dataset 1989**: If you're investigating more general data on disability, this Disability Supplemental Questions Dataset offers a wealth of information.

 Through Harmony Discovery, locating, understanding, and leveraging data for studies related to Impairment has never been easier or more efficient.
 Take advantage of this powerful research tool to dive deeper into your studies and uncover new insights.